Mustaphayinka/kernel_and_filter_sizes/README.md

 Requirements

-Dependencies required are as follows and can be installed by:
+Dependencies required are as follows and should be installed:

     Python 3.x